Install PCLinuxOS to a Flash Drive in Windows

 How to USB Boot PCLinuxOS from a Flash Drive

-1. Download and start the YUMI Bootable USB Creation software.
+1. Download and start the YUMI Multiboot USB boot maker software.

 3. Reboot your PC and set your system BIOS or Boot Menu to boot from the USB device, save your changes and reboot booting from the memory stick.

-Notes: You can log into your PCLOS desktop using the username: root and password: root or guest and guest
+You can log into your PCLOS desktop using

-If you need additional help getting your flash drive to boot, check out our BIOS boot options section or Tools Section
+If you need additional help getting your flash drive to boot, check out BIOS USB boot options or USB tools sections.